Spadina House: Description

-The name and pronunciation of the “Spadina House” is rooted from the Ojibway word “Espadinong” which signifies “Hill”.
+The name and pronunciation of the “Spadina House” is rooted from the Ojibway word “Espadinong” or "Ishpadinaa" which signifies “Hill”.
 It was adopted as a name for the home and the street by Baldwin.
 Many Torontonians follow a convention of pronouncing Spadina Road with the i as //aɪ// as in mine, and Spadina House with the i as in //iː// as in ski.
 Occasionally, Spadina Road is pronounced the second way.
 South of Bloor Street, however, Spadina Road becomes Spadina Avenue, which is always pronounced the first way.
 The distinction between the two ways was once an economic class marker in Toronto with the upper classes favouring the second pronunciation.
 Now, however, even the official TTC stop announcements pronounce the i in Spadina as the one in mine.

 Awards

 Spadina Museum was jointly awarded the Peggi Armstrong Public Archaeology Award along with the Ontario Heritage Trust in 2004.

 Spadina Museum was awarded the Ontario Museum Association Award of Merit in conjunction with Dawn Roach Bowen for their Black History Month programme Meet Mrs. Pipkin in 2002.
 Mrs. Pipkin was a laundress at the Spadina house in the 1860s, where she came after escaping slavery in the United States.